Sanitation & Reconditioning Services

 We have partnered with Chaparral Ice / The Crossover to offer recurring sanitation services, and we also offer mobile sanitation where we will come to you!
 Get fully sanitized gear in only 30 minutes!
 Our sanitation services are not limited to sports equipment - we can sanitize nearly anything!

-Affordable pricing: $12 for your first item + $2 each additional item (pairs count as one item*; example: helmet + gloves + skates = $16)
+Affordable pricing: $5 each item (pairs count as one item*; example: helmet + gloves + skates = $15)

 1717 Scottsdale Ln, Cedar Park, TX 78641